 On my original blog, I gave Bollywood Tadka a 4.5.
 That was a long time ago, after only one or two visits.
 Now that I am a regular, I have decided to up their grade.
 Yes, for the first time, I’m going to come right out and award a 5 out of 5 stars rating in the first paragraph of a review.
-Only two other restaurants have that distinction.
-The place is just that good.
+Not many other restaurants have that distinction.
 I live about a half hour away but would traverse much farther than that to eat here.
-There are actually quite a few Indian restaurants between here and there, including a close second favorite of mine, Neelam in Middletown.
+There are actually quite a few Indian restaurants between here and there, including a close tie for my affection, Neelam in Middletown.
 Both are excellent in their own right, but Bollywood offers a slight edge in flavor because of the use of one simple ingredient: salt.
 Yes, you can taste it in every bite, especially the fried appetizers.
 They season everything to perfection.
 Indian cuisine is a wonderland of spices.
 There are too many to name.
 Yet oftentimes, their restaurants forget the simple use of salt.
 That one tiny addition is enough to put this restaurant on a level that few others will ever reach.

 Their meals are similar in taste and scope to Neelam’s, but their appetizers just blow everybody out of the water.
 You’ll be able to tell by what I list here that I have eaten at Bollywood quite a few times.
 There’s the ubiquitous vegetable pakora, samosa, and bhel puri, but also the chicken, shrimp, and fish pakoras are delightful as well.
 They are succulent—cooked and seasoned with expertise.
 Never dry or overcooked.
 I must also mention the complimentary papadum, which is crispy like a tortilla chip, never greasy, and yes, salty.
 The bhel puri, which the menu itself describes as an “unusual” mix, is slightly different every time you order it, with different additions made to the combination of puffed rice, lentils, tomatoes, and what looks like diced Chinese noodles.
 These are tossed with onions, coriander, and a tangy (sometimes spicy) sauce.
 The end result is crispy, salty, sweet, and savory.
 It is a highly unique dish.
 For those who want something a little softer on the palate, the Vegetable Manchurian offers fried vegetable balls in a thick, brown gravy.